Quiet (Metal Gear): Merchandise and reception

 Before the release of the game, the presentation of Quiet was criticized for being what was perceived by some as oversexualization and an affirmation of the negative stereotype of the video game industry.
+Joosten herself was surprised with the controversy, but said, "When I got to see her design, I was shocked too.
+But everybody didn't get to hear her story yet so I can understand people are angry about it or saying she is showing too much.
+But I am not bothered by it."
 Square Enix released Quiet's action figure in the Play Arts KAI series in May 2015.
 The figure's soft, pliable breasts demonstrated on Twitter by Kojima and Shinkawa, the latter of whom did serve as its production supervisor, were criticized in social media and in the press in the West.
 She was generally well received in Japan.
 AOL Japan noted that the announcement of the "erotic" figure caused a buzz on Twitter.
 Famitsu positively commented on the "realistic fleshiness" of the figure, in addition to focusing on the beauty of the "real Quiet" Stefanie Joosten and how well the "super sexy" game character was made to resemble her.
 A more conventional, 1/6 scale statue of Quiet was released by Gecco Corp in 2016; its review by Dengeki Hobby praised this figure for its high quality and for showing the various aspects of the character's attractiveness and an attention to detail.
 Another Quiet figure was released by Octohead in 2018.

-The finished game drew more Western criticism of Quiet's portrayal in both reviews and opinion pieces.
-GamesRadar David Roberts described Quiet as "one of the most complex and conflicted characters in MGS5", but that her depiction was an example of a "juvenile approach to sexuality" that typifies Kojima's work and the Metal Gear series as a whole.
-Michael McWhertor of Polygon described the justification for Quiet's lack of clothing as "inextricably tied to the game's convoluted story", and criticized how the game presented other female characters by "zeroing in on their jiggling breasts and panning across their asses in a silly, oversexualized way."
+The finished game drew more Western criticism of Quiet in both reviews and opinion pieces, who felt the story did not sufficiently justify her lack of clothing.
+Kojima's statement that those criticizing the design would feel ashamed once the game released was derided.
+GamesRadar's David Roberts described Quiet as "one of the most complex and conflicted characters in MGS5", but that her depiction was an example of a "juvenile approach to sexuality" that typifies Kojima's work and the Metal Gear series as a whole.
+Michael McWhertor of Polygon described the justification for Quiet's attire as "inextricably tied to the game's convoluted story", and criticized how the game presented other female characters by "zeroing in on their jiggling breasts and panning across their asses in a silly, oversexualized way."